wsbctechnicalblog/wsbctechnicalblog.github.io/content/engineering-practices-convention.md

 ---

 # Standard Terms

 You should also concider managing a library of standard terms, with their encoded (Naming Convention applied) *name*, definition and usage.
 When defining a name for an object - consult the library of standar terms first to see if words you want to use have been standardized on.
 If it is there, use it; if it is not, add it.

-*Remeber* this is organization wide set of terms used for all sofware endevours - be careful when selecting terms that mean the same across all development teams.
+*REMEMBER* this is organization wide set of terms used for all sofware endevours - be careful when selecting terms that mean the same across all development teams.